Pewejekubam/qbd-to-gnucash/README.md

 - `description`: Purpose of the file.

 ### Account Types
-Each account type in QuickBooks is mapped to a GNUCash-compatible structure:
+Each account type in QuickBooks is mapped to a GnuCash-compatible structure:
-- `gnucash_type`: Corresponds to GNUCash account type (`BANK`, `ASSET`, etc.).
+- `gnucash_type`: Corresponds to GnuCash account type (`BANK`, `ASSET`, etc.).
-- `destination_hierarchy`: Target hierarchy in GNUCash.
+- `destination_hierarchy`: Target hierarchy in GnuCash.
 - `placeholder`: Boolean indicating if the account is a parent/grouping account.

 ### Default Rules